montogeek/laravel-docs-es/templates.md

 	@{{ This will not be processed by Blade }}

-Of course, all user supplied data should be escaped or purified.
-To escape the output, you may use the triple curly brace syntax:

-	Hello, {{{ $name }}}.

-If you don't want the data to be escaped, you may use double curly-braces:
+If you don't want the data to be escaped, you may use the following syntax:

-	Hello, {{ $name }}.
+	Hello, {!! $name !!}.

 > **Note:** Be very careful when echoing content that is supplied by users of your application.
 Always use the triple curly brace syntax to escape any HTML entities in the content.